3rd-Eden/diagnostics/README.md

 # `diagnostics`

-Diagnostics is an extremely small but powerful debug logger modeled after the Node.js core debugging technique.
+Diagnostics in the evolution of debug pattern that is used in the Node.js core,
+this extremely small but powerful technique can best be compared as feature flags for loggers.
+The created debug logger is disabled by default but can be enabled without changing a line of code, using flags.

 - Allows debugging in multiple JavaScript environments such as Node.js, browsers and React-Native.